-- Signs include appetite loss, vomiting, diarrhea, painful abdomen, and fever.
+- Signs include appetite loss, vomiting, diarrhea, a painful abdomen, and fever.

 - Certain additional problems can occur, such as affecting the lung to the point of respiratory failure.

-- In most cases the cause is unknown but these issues can contribute: Backwash (reflux), hormonal imbalances, possibly certain drugs, trauma, pancreatic tumor, or obesity.
+- In most cases the cause is unknown but these issues can be associated with: biliary-pancreatic reflux, possibly certain drugs, trauma, pancreatic tumor, or obesity.

 - Diagnosis is generally made with lab tests.
 Ultrasound is more useful than radiographs.
 Sometimes surgery is the only way to diagnose it.